Daggron/Wall-e/README.md

 <br>

-- Raw for editors to editors
+- Raw for editors to edit and make some cool stuff

 - Full for normal users